-What exactly is a data security breach?
+What exactly is a data security breach, and how do they happen?

 A data security breach occurs when there’s a chance that sensitive or protected information was viewed or stolen by someone who shouldn't have.
 They can do this accidentally or intentionally.